c08oprkiua/SMM-Level-Format-Documentation/metadata.md

 The width of the level, i.e. how long the course is from start to flagpole, is an unsigned 32 bit integer at offset `0x74`, with a byte duration of 4 bytes.

-# Mii Hex Data
+# Mii Data
-Next is the Mii hex data, which starts at `0x78` and goes for 66 bytes.
+Next is the Mii data, which starts at `0x78` and goes for 66 bytes.
+This includes the information about the Mii of the level's author.

 # Object Count